hfmandell/pylouvain/final-exam-writeup.md

 ## Example Usage

-The wonderful thing about code is that is can translate thoery into practice.
+The wonderful thing about code is that is can translate theory into practice.

 ### Dataset